 Remember that you have had time to think about what you want to say.
 The person you are telling has not.
 Depending on your relationship with them, they may have suspected already.
 Even if this is the case, it may still take time for the news to sink in with them.
 Don’t automatically expect an extreme reaction either, the person you are telling may be slow to react.
 This could be because they fear offending or embarrassing you as much as anything else.

-Having resources to hand is also useful.
-Have a look at the parents section on our site here for info for parents here.
+Having resources in hand is also useful.
+Have a look at the parents section on our site for info for parents here.

 Connect With Others

 Talk to other LGBTI+ young people about the fears, expectations and reactions they experienced when coming out.
 Come along to one of our youth groups or call to talk to one of our Youth Workers.